Jiawei98/Jiawei98.github.io/_pages/research.md

 ### Other Working Papers

 7. Leveraging LLMs and Generative AI for Supervised Survey Text Extraction: Evidence from Engagement Surveys and Exit Interviews (With Michael J. Fry and Kanix Wang).
-Finalizing statistical analysis results, targeting *INFORMS Journal on Applied Analytics*.
+Finalizing statistical analysis results, targeting *INFORMS Journal on Data Science*.

 8. Statistical Improvements in Counterfactual Analysis for fsQCA (With Yanran Liu, Peng Wang, and Zewei Lin).
 Finished theory formalization and data collection, running statistical analysis.
 Targeting *MIS Quarterly*.